VonRiddarn/rick-and-morty-compendium/README.md

 | Worst | ~6144 bytes | ~180 bytes | 97.07% |

 *Estimations have been made with the help of ai using a snippet of the dataset.*
-*As we can see in these estimations, the average Episode can grow up to about `3,4 KB` in size, whilst the reference is just `0,16 KB`.*
+*As we can see in these estimations, the average Episode can grow up to about `3,4 KB` in size, whilst the reference is just around `0,18 KB`.*

 **This estimation takes into account**
 * Baseline overhead from JS objects